 GeneCard-BioImage provides:

-• Objective analysis for H&E slides.
+• 1.
+Objective and automated analysis for H&E slide images.

-• Objective analysis for PAS slides.
+• 2.
+Objective and automated analysis for PAS slide images.

 1.1 Principle